SNUDerek/keras-extras/README.md

 this should be a dictionary of hyperparameters with keys as strings and values as lists of possible parameter values. for verbose output, you can define CONSTANTS in UPPERCASE, which will not be printed. *all values* must be a `list`, even constants, which will be a single-element list.

+UPDATE: also accepts a list of dictionaries, where each dictionary defines one trial - for running only some experiments.

-Use this list in the following function:
+Use this in the following function:

 ### 2. define a model generation function